 Teachers will develop and strengthen their knowledge of Euclidean, Non-Euclidean, and transformational Geometry.
-Every 2-3 years.
-3 Credits

 MT-935 Discrete Math for Middle and High School Teachers

 Teachers will develop and strengthen their knowledge of discrete mathematics.
 The course will emphasize connections to middle and high school mathematics curriculum.